-If the employer provides health benefits under any group health plan, the employer has an obligation to continue providing such benefits during an employee's CFRA leave, FMLA leave, or both.
+If the employer provides health benefits under any group health plan, the employer has an obligation to continue providing such benefits during an employee's CFRA leave, FMLA leave, or BOTHNPLA LEAVE.
 The following rules apply:

-(1) The employer shall maintain and pay for an employee's health coverage at the same level and under the same conditions as coverage would have been provided if the employee had not taken CFRA leave.
+(1) The employer shall maintain and pay for an employee's health coverage at the same level and under the same conditions as coverage would have been provided if the employee had not taken CFRA leave OR NPLA LEAVE.

-(2) The employer's obligation commences on the date leave first begins under CFRA for the duration of the leave, up to a maximum of 12 workweeks in a 12-month period.
+- (2) The employer's obligation commences on the date leave first begins under CFRA OR NPLA for the duration of the leave, up to a maximum of 12 workweeks in a 12-month period.
 As section 11044(c) of the Council's pregnancy disability leave regulations state, "The time that an employer maintains and pays for group health coverage during pregnancy disability leave shall not be used to meet an employer's obligation to pay for 12 weeks of group health coverage during leave taken under CFRA.
 This shall be true even where an employer designates pregnancy disability leave as family and medical leave under FMLA.
-The entitlements to employer-paid group health coverage during pregnancy disability leave and during CFRA are two separate and distinct entitlements."

-(3) A "group health plan" is as defined in section 5000(b)(1) of the Internal Revenue Code of 1986.
-If the employer's group health plan includes dental care, eye care, mental health counseling, or other types of coverage, or if it includes coverage for an employee's dependents as well as for the employee, the employer shall also continue this coverage.

-(4) Although the employer's obligation to continue group health benefits under either FMLA or CFRA, or both, does not exceed 12 workweeks in a 12-month period, nothing shall preclude the employer from maintaining and paying for health care coverage for longer than 12 workweeks.

-(5) An employer may recover the premium that the employer paid for maintaining group health care coverage during any unpaid part of the CFRA leave if both of the following conditions occur:

-(A) The employee fails to return from leave after the period of leave to which the employee is entitled has expired.
-An employee is deemed to have failed to return from leave if he/shethe employee works less than 30 days after returning from CFRA leave.
-An employee who retires during CFRA leave or during the first 30 days after returning is deemed to have returned from leave.

-(B) The employee's failure to return from leave is for a reason other than the continuation, recurrence, or onset of a serious health condition that entitles the employee to CFRA leave, or other circumstances beyond the control of the employee.

-(6) Group health plan coverage must be maintained for an employee on CFRA leave until:

-(A) The employee's CFRA leave entitlement is exhausted;

-(B) The employer can show that the employee would have been laid off and the employment relationship terminated for lawful reasons during the period of the CFRA leave; or

-(C) The employee provides unequivocal notice of intent not to return to work.
+The entitlements to employer-paid group health coverage during pregnancy disability leave and during CFRA are two separate and distinct entitlements." - (3) A "group health plan" is as defined in section 5000(b)(1) of the Internal Revenue Code of 1986.
+If the employer's group health plan includes dental care, eye care, mental health counseling, or other types of coverage, or if it includes coverage for an employee's dependents as well as for the employee, the employer shall also continue this coverage. - (4) Although the employer's obligation to continue group health benefits under EITHER FMLA or CFRA, or BOTHNPLA, does not exceed 12 workweeks in a 12-month period, nothing shall preclude the employer from maintaining and paying for health care coverage for longer than 12 workweeks. - (5) An employer may recover the premium that the employer paid for maintaining group health care coverage during any unpaid part of the CFRA leave OR NPLA LEAVE if both of the following conditions occur: - (A) The employee fails to return from leave after the period of leave to which the employee is entitled has expired.
+An employee is deemed to have failed to return from leave if he/shethe employee works less than 30 days after returning from CFRA leave OR NPLA LEAVE.
+An employee who retires during CFRA leave OR NPLA LEAVE or during the first 30 days after returning is deemed to have returned from leave. - (B) The employee's failure to return from leave is for a reason other than the continuation, recurrence, or onset of a serious health condition that entitles the employee to CFRA leave, or other circumstances beyond the control of the employee. - (6) Group health plan coverage must be maintained for an employee on CFRA leave OR NPLA LEAVE until: - (A) The employee's CFRA leave OR NPLA LEAVE entitlement is exhausted; - (B) The employer can show that the employee would have been laid off and the employment relationship terminated for lawful reasons during the period of the CFRA leave OR NPLA LEAVE; or - (C) The employee provides unequivocal notice of intent not to return to work.